 The online catalogs are designed to help you find important information about UA Little Rock’s academic programs, departments, courses, faculty information, and regulations and policies.

-Use the left-hand navigation bar to select the current Graduate catalog or to select earlier editions.
+Use the left-hand navigation bar to select the current undergraduate catalog or to select earlier editions.

 Here are some tips for using the new catalogs: